 But you see, the opportunities that have arisen out of GDPR far outweigh the restrictions.

 Security and compliance companies are the ones that benefit the most out of GDPR.
-Not only has their client-base increased a manifold overnight, GDPR guidelines ask for companies to make sure that data breaches are continuously monitored.
-This has made big companies go into partnerships so as to be GDPR-compliant.
+Not only has their client-base increased a manifold overnight.
+The GDPR guidelines ask for companies to make sure that data breaches continuously monitored.
+This has made big companies go into partnerships to be GDPR-compliant.
 The service industry has benefited hugely from it because most companies were caught unaware and unready when the guidelines actually came into action.

 Most big tech companies deal with millions of customers and thousands of vendors and do not currently have a system to map all their data and find which of them are personal information and need to be guarded well.
 This is where web-scraping companies come in.
-Auditing of current practices and management of personal data of customers as well as online visitors cannot be done manually for big companies, because when they were formed years back, they were not aware that such a compliance framework can come into effect one day.
+Auditing of current practices and management of personal data of customers as well as online visitors have done manually for big companies, because when they were formed years back.
+They were not aware that such a compliance framework can come into effect one day.
 With petabytes of data collected by some company websites, the process of auditing gets more and more difficult.

 Noe that this is particularly a problem for large organizations such as big universities, government and law agencies, multinational corporations with operations across continents, who’ve built large highly distributed sites with numerous contributors.
 Using page monitoring setups built by PromptCloud, one can easily identify all the points of access and take necessary steps.

-For small and medium sized businesses, handling users’ personal data is not going to be particularly challenging, however for large old websites which usually have multiple contributors of data, keeping track of the personal information that is displayed on their website, might prove to be difficult.
+For small and medium-sized businesses, handling users’ personal data is not going to be particularly challenging, however.
+For large old websites usually have multiple contributors of data.
+Keeping track of the personal information displayed on their website might prove difficult.

 There is also an opportunity at the other end of the spectrum.
-Companies that wish to know whether any personal information about its associates have been exposed, can just submit a list of all its associates and its brand details to an experienced web scraping service provider, and they would easily be able to find if their information has been exposed openly by any website, and in turn pursue legal action.
+Companies that wish to know whether any personal information about their associates has been exposed.
+You can just submit a list of all its associates.
+And its brand details to an experienced web scraping service provider.
+They would easily be able to find if their information has been exposed openly by any website.
+And in turn, pursue legal action.

-These services are not just availed by companies in EU, but also tech giants in other countries such as the USA, and India, which deal with clients worldwide (including EU), and need to make sure that they are GDPR compliant so as to not get fined.
+These services are not just availed by the companies in the EU.
+But also tech giants in other countries such as the USA, and India.
+These are the countries that deal with clients worldwide (including the EU).
+They need to make sure that they are GDPR compliant to not fined.

-GDPR is in its infancy, and there is time for companies and brands to start changing for the good before time runs out.
-While the disadvantages might stick out currently, it might in fact help companies prevent lawsuits and out-of-court settlements that have taken place before, by sticking to the GDPR guidelines.
-Making most of the framework can, with time, prepare these companies for the future, when most countries will be having strict rules to regulate data and prevent its misuse.
+GDPR is in its infancy.
+And there is time for companies and brands to start changing for the good before time runs out.
+While the disadvantages might stick out currently.
+It might in fact help companies prevent lawsuits and out-of-court settlements that have taken place before.
+Sticking to the GDPR guidelines.
+Making most of the framework can, with time.
+You can prepare these companies for the future.
+When most countries will be having strict rules to regulate data and prevent its misuse.